Horse Nutrition for Shedding Season

 Tips for Using Supplements

-- When your horse’s dietary needs are identified, take care of the feeds and supplements.
+- Take care of the feeds and supplements in your feed room.
 Properly storing items in sealed tubs or containers keeps rodents and moisture out.
 Having a climate-controlled feed room would be nice, but do your best to keep feeds and treats from exposure to excessive heat or cold.

 - Depending on the feed, buying one or two bags at a time may be better to ensure maximum freshness.
 The same may be true for supplements; most should include storage information and, in some cases, expiration dates.